duneroadrunner/SaferCPlusPlus/README.md

             auto res3 = *scp_ss_citer4;
         }
     }

-Note that we've decided to implement msearray<> as an "aggregate" type.
-This means that it gets automatic compiler support for [aggregate initialization](http://en.cppreference.com/w/cpp/language/aggregate_initialization), but it comes with some compromises as well.
-One detail to be aware of is that when replacing an aggregate initialized std::array<> with an mse::msearray<>, you generally need to add an extra set of braces around the initializer list.
-Note that with mse::mstd::array<>, you do not need the extra braces because it is not an aggregate type and instead tries to emulate support for aggregate initialization.

 ### Compatibility considerations
 People have asked why the primitive C++ types can't be used as base classes - http://stackoverflow.com/questions/2143020/why-cant-i-inherit-from-int-in-c.
 It turns out that really the only reason primitive types weren't made into full-fledged classes is that they inherit these "chaotic" conversion rules from C that can't be fully mimicked by C++ classes, and Bjarne thought it would be too ugly to try to make special case classes that followed different conversion rules.